Bryan Park Dam Removals and Stream Restoration

 The second option, dam replacement, would consist of a labyrinth weir structure that would safely pass the regulatory design flood and meet the regulatory requirements.
 The labyrinth weir option presents a large, expensive, heavy civil engineering project that may disrupt Bryan Park’s historic character and, as a regulated structure, would still require regular maintenance and monitoring.

-The third option, dam removal and ecological remediation, will decommission the dams, thus precluding any future potential regulatory action.
-Additionally, this option is the most environmentally friendly and ecologically beneficial as over 4,000 linear feet of Upham Brook would be reconnected, opening up 10 miles of blocked fish passage.
-This option is the most cost-effective option to implement and maintain in the long term.
-As part of this option, two bridges will be constructed to maintain pedestrian connectivity across the newly-reformed stream.
-The dam removal and ecological remediation option is the City’s preferred choice.
+The third and chosen option, which is currently nearing 60% design, involves dam removal and ecological remediation and will decommission the dams, thus precluding any future potential regulatory action.
+Additionally, this option is the most environmentally friendly and ecologically beneficial as over 2,000 linear feet of Upham Brook will be restored, opening up 5 miles of blocked fish passage and preserving the wetland ecosystem upstream of the current upper dam.
+This option is also the most cost-effective both to implement and maintain in the long term.
+As part of this option, two bridges will be constructed to maintain pedestrian connectivity across the newly reformed stream.

-Click here to see a rendering of how the dam removal and ecological remediation option would look at Bryan Park.
+Click here to see preliminary renderings of how the dam removals and ecological remediation option will look at Bryan Park.

 The lower dam in Bryan Park needs to meet the regulatory design flood which is equivalent to ±14 inches of rain in a 6-hour period, comparable to a 500-year storm event.
 Currently, both dams regularly overtop with only an inch or two of rainfall.